Rent and service charges: Homeowners

 - Building insurance

-- A contribution towards a reserve fund
+- A contribution towards a reserve fund.

-Why have my service charges changed?
+Why are my service charges calculated?

 What is covered by the responsive repairs and servicing contracts charge?